Johnson Brothers Plant Finder

 A variety with spikes of white bell-shaped flowers and light to mid-green foliage; great as a color contrasting groundcover; flowers throughout summer; very particular about growing conditions, needs acidic organic soil, will die in anything else

 Sandy Heather features tiny spikes of white bell-shaped flowers at the ends of the branches from mid summer to mid fall.
-It has attractive green foliage.
+It has attractive green evergreen foliage.
 The needles are highly ornamental and remain green throughout the winter.
-The fruit is not ornamentally significant.

 Sandy Heather is a multi-stemmed evergreen shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.